woodard/libabigail/doc/manuals/abidiff.rst

     In the diff report, display only the :ref:`harmless
     <harmlesschangeconcept_label>` changes.
 By default, the harmless
-    changes are filtered out of the diff report keep the clutter to a minimum and have a greater change to spot real ABI issues.
+    changes are filtered out of the diff report keep the clutter to a minimum and have a greater chance to spot real ABI issues.

   * ``--no-harmful``